GoldstonianConcordanceBible/canonical-index/README.md

 Biblical basis:

-> “For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror.”
+> “For if anyone is a hearer of The Word and not a doer, he is like a man observing his natural face in a mirror.”
 > — James 1:23

 This layer focuses on recognition of truth and alignment with scripture.